-The Trustee has previously reviewed the arrangements with Aviva and Aegon and appointed Fidelity as the new provider.
-The Trustee will review the historic AVC and COMPS funds held with Aegon and Aviva in 2022 against the market providers.
-From May 2021, AVC contributions that were previously paid to Aegon are paid to Fidelity.
+The Trustee has previously reviewed the arrangements with Aviva and Aegon and appointed Fidelity as the provider for future contributions.
+The Trustee has discussed the potential options for the historic AVC and COMPS funds held with Aegon and Aviva given that members use these funds for their pension commencement lump sum.
+The Trustee will continue to review the position during 2023.
+From May 2021, ongoing AVC contributions that were previously paid to Aegon are paid to Fidelity.